victornguyen/vic.codes-jekyll/_includes/intro.md

-I'm a Senior Front-end/UI Developer who really loves JavaScript.
+I'm a Frontend Developer who really loves JavaScript.

-I'm currently contracting.
-I used to work at [Igloo](http://www.igloo.com.au) in Melbourne, Australia as the “Front-end Development Manager”, where I did code and paperwork.
+I'm currently employed as a Software Developer at [REA Group](http://www.rea-group.com/).

 I’ve been on the Internet for a long time.
 I love what I do.
 Sadly, I no longer have a beard.